We frequently talk about the gender gap in science, technology, engineering, and math (STEM) fields, and why getting more girls in STEM is important.

-Unfortunately, people weren’t making money off of the internet at that time, so Emtage didn’t think to patent his useful program.
+Unfortunately, people weren’t making money off of the internet at that time, so Emtage didn’t patent his useful program.
 Still, knowing that he was the first is pretty cool.

 2. Shirley Ann Jackson, Physicist & President of Rensselaer Polytechnic Institute

 Few people have a resume as impressive as Shirley Ann Jackson.
 She was the first woman to receive a doctorate from MIT in any field, studied subatomic particles during the 1970s, was appointed by Bill Clinton to serve as Chairman of the U.S. Nuclear Regulatory Commission (becoming the first woman and first African American to hold the position), and became the 18th president of the Rensselaer Polytechnic Institute (again, becoming the first woman and first African American to hold the position).